Simon-Brandt/ShellArgparser/docs/src.md

 ```
 <!-- </include> -->

 This already gives us plenty of information.
-Even though we don't know yet where it comes from (it's generated by the argparser, not hardcoded in the script), we can see that `try_argparser.sh` accepts two positional arguments and seven different options, (more or less) aptly named `--var-1` through `--var-7`.
+Even though we don't know yet where it comes from (it's generated by the Argparser, not hardcoded in the script), we can see that `try_argparser.sh` accepts two positional arguments and seven different options, (more or less) aptly named `--var-1` through `--var-7`.
 There are other names referring to the same options, but we'll come back to this later.

 Now that we had a look at the options (or keyword arguments, to cope with the fact that some are mandatory), we know that some of them, `--var-4` through `--var-7`, as well as `pos_1`, to be precise, have default arguments.
 These are indicated by the square brackets in the help message, and since they are optional, we try not to care about them.
 Instead, we run `try_argparser.sh` as follows: